Lugal-PCZ/ShootPoints-Web/README.md

 2. **Utilities**: Click the gears icon in the upper right to download data, delete a surveying session, or reset the database.
 Also, if ShootPoints-Web is running on a Raspberry Pi, you will have options to safely shut it down or reboot it.
 3. **Output Box**: The results of your commands will be displayed here.
 4. **“Surveying” Panel**: Expand this area to collect data with the total station.
-5. **“Setup” Panel**: Expand this area to input values that should be set prior to beginning surveying such as your site, total station benchmarks, and classes/subclasses.
+5. **“Setup” Panel**: Expand this area to input values that should be set prior to beginning surveying such as total station configs, your site’s survey stations, and classes/subclasses.

 ## Save a new site:
 1. Expand the “Setup” panel.